-Program fees are recognized as revenue at a point in time when the related services are provided or performance obligations are met.
+Program fees include educational workshops and camps and are recognized as revenue at a point in time when the related services are provided or performance obligations are met.
 Amounts received in advance are reported as deferred revenue.
 There are no contract assets or deferred liabilities for the last three years.